vyvy31082004/Game-Sale-Analyst/README.md

-Analyze the Video Game Sales dataset to uncover trends and insights.\\
+Analyze the Video Game Sales dataset to uncover trends and insights. <br>
 Project member: 1